 - Operational Records, including bank account statements, credit card statements, canceled checks, cash receipts and check book stubs, follow the seven year rule.

 These periods are not offered as final authority, but as a guide.
-Your CPA, outsourced accounting service or tax attorney may recommend a different approach based on the rules of your industry and the specific needs of your business.
+Your CPA, outsourced accounting service or tax attorney may recommend a different approach for your record retention based on the rules of your industry and the specific needs of your business.